 The average Invisalign case takes about 9 to 18 months.
 However, this isn’t always the case.
 You may have crowded teeth or a gap between your front teeth.
 Only a few teeth may be crooked, or you could have a severe overbite or underbite.

 Teeth also move at different paces from patient to patient.
-Some gaps between teeth only take six months to close.
+Some gaps between teeth only take six months.
 Others may take as long as two years.

 This is why we offer free consultations at our Reading orthodontist.
 Our doctors can’t accurately estimate your treatment length without seeing the complexity of your case first.
 Sometimes, doctors may recommend against the aligners or encourage patients to pursue alternative options first, like a jaw expander or palatal expander.

 While aligners may be easier for the patient to take care of, the aligners do pose some challenges for orthodontists.
 Orthodontists ultimately have more control over traditional braces because they can be adjusted as needed.
 Also, patients can’t take off their braces!

 Invisalign, on the other hand, allows patients to remove their aligners.
 This is fine for eating, but the aligners should be worn for at least 22 hours per day if they are to be effective.
 Many patients have no trouble following this rule, but there are some who lack the discipline the aligners require.
 This often leads to them returning to our office for another round of care.

 What Else Affects Invisalign?

 There are a few other key factors that will affect your aligners’ success.

 - Proper Oral Hygiene: Like with braces, failing to thoroughly brush and floss your teeth can lead to decay and treatment failure.